 A minimum pass in a vocational course is 70% unless otherwise stated, but students must receive a grade of 50% to pass the course.
 In apprenticeship programs, Okanagan College instructors will complete both theory and practical assessments as prescribed by the Industry Training Authority for the specific apprenticeship trade program and level.
 The assessments (school reports) are provided to the Industry Training Authority to be included on the apprentice's apprenticeship record.
 The apprentice must achieve a minimum grade of 70% to pass.

-A marginal pass in Adult Academic and Career Preparation and International Education courses is 50%, based on the Okanagan College standardized grading system.
+A marginal pass in Adult Academic and Career Preparation is 50%, based on the Okanagan College standardized grading system.
 However, 60% is required to move to the next level in any subject.
 English as a Second Language (ESL) courses require 65%.